-The SLDD is the first and most important source for high quality academic and personal development support.
+The SLDD is the first and most important stop for high quality academic support and personal development.

-WHO CAN ACCESS THE SERVICES?
+WHO CAN ACCESS THE SERVICES OF SLDD?

-ANY student can access the services through self-referral or referrals by Faculty, Department, friend, family, etc. SLDD caters to the needs of Full-Time, Part-Time, Evening University, Postgraduate, Mature, External, international, regional and Undergraduate students, including student athletes and students with special needs (disabilities).
-We provide support for ALL students in areas such as:
+ANY student can access the services through self-referral or referrals by Faculties, Departments, friends, family, etc. SLDD caters to the needs of students who are Full-Time, Part-Time, Postgraduate, Undergraduate, Mature, International, Regional, Student Athlete and Students with Disabilities and Medical Conditions.
+We provide support to ALL students in the following areas: